There are several opportunities for students to conduct interdisciplinary study in the Humanities:

 The eight courses must be specifically approved by the Humanities Coordinator.
 Other courses outside of the areas listed may be used to fulfill this requirement if they have a strong humanities component (for example, certain courses in Environmental Studies) with prior approval from the Coordinator.
 HUM 469 Developing the Capstone Proposal is a one-hour pre-capstone course which must be completed in the semester before the capstone.
-The capstone, HUM 470 Independent Study, is a three-hour independent study course which should be taken during the senior year (normally in the spring semester).
-A six-hour senior honors project with the same interdepartmental structure may be substituted for HUM 470 Independent Study.
+The capstone, HUM 470 Capstone, is a three-hour independent study course which should be taken during the senior year (normally in the spring semester).
+A six-hour senior honors project with the same interdepartmental structure may be substituted for HUM 470 Capstone.
 The student's work in HUM 470 should integrate topics from the various departments.
 The study will be supervised and evaluated by one faculty member from each of the departments, one of which will serve as chair and the primary supervisor.

 A course designed to engage students, during their first semester, in small-group seminars in humanistic inquiry, with special attention given to value questions and issues.
 The course includes substantial reading and group discussion, considerable work on English composition skills (comparable to that typically encountered in first-semester college English courses), and the writing of numerous short essays and other papers.
 Sections of the course are taught by members of the departments of English language and literature, fine arts, foreign languages, history, philosophy, and religion.
 Required of all incoming first-year students.

 This course provides an examination of the rich literature surrounding the issues of healthcare and the medical profession.
 Issues of illness, health, medical science, violence, and the body are examined through literary and cultural texts.
 Cross-listed with ENGL 347.

 HUM 250.
 Globalization & Change in the American South.
 3 Hours.